rascalquan/ChangePageStyle/README.md

 # ChangePageStyle
-This is a chrome extension that can change the page style
+This is a chrome extension that can change the page style as we want.